pflynn157/compiler-collection/README.md

 This project is not licensed and placed in the public domain.
 Please see my website for more information on this decision.

+### Update: June 2025

+I went through and cleaned out a ton of repositories, but kept this one since it was a merger of several compiler and system projects from a while back, and since it was a conglomeration of projects that I was actually proud of.
+That said, I really don't maintain this at the moment, so take what's here for what it is worth.